ShivamTripathi028/rak-chatbot-backend/product-categories/5g/all-in-one-5g/nr-radio-configuration.md

 The A3 event is triggered when the neighbor cell becomes better than the serving cell by as much as the offset value.
 The offset can be either positive or negative.

 1. In the A3 list, click `+` to display A3 event configuration parameters.
-2. Input the value of A3 event, which is the same as A1 event, refer to **Table&nbsp;29**.
+2. Input the value of A3 event, which is the same as A1 event, refer to **Table 29**.
 3. Click **Save** to complete the A3 event threshold setting.

 #### A4 Event Threshold